quintel/documentation/docs/main/co2-emission-factors.md

 * Coal-fired power plants with biomass co-firing
 * Gas-fired power plants using green gas
 * Hydrogen production with biomass gasification technology
-* Hydrogen production with steam methane reforming using green gas

 The emission factors of _imported_ electricity, hydrogen and heat can be set in the model.
 See the [import and export](co2-emissions-import-export.md) article for more information.
 The following default factors are used in case no country-specific data has been specified: